mayukhss262/Parallel_Fault_Simulator/README.md

     "CIN": "1"
 }
-Successfully generated mapping report at: 'MAPPING_REPORTS\mapping_report_netlist_7.txt'
+Successfully generated mapping report at: 'MAPPING_REPORTS\mapping_report_netlist_7.txt' Script must return the complete path to the .txt file containing the unpacked test vectors.

 **SIMULATOR**

 simulator.py --> contains function simulate().
 Do not run simulator.py directly.
 Import simulate() function and run that instead. simulate() takes three arguments - path to netlist JSON file, input word list (list of strings) and stuck-at fault, specified as a string in this format : "[net_name]:[fault_value]".
 If no fault is to be injected, this argument is set to None.
 Function returns output words in dict format. {[output_port_name] : "output_word"}.
 Refer to simulator_test.py for example usage.

+NOTE : Simulator supports 4-value logic (0,1,x,z). x and z must be specified in lowercase.
+Uppercase X and Z will cause errors.

+**FAULT STATISTICS GENERATOR**

+generate_fault_statistics.py --> Frontend script invoked by the user, performs parallel fault simulation and generates fault statistics report in FAULT_STATISTICS folder.
+Usage : python generate_fault_statistics.py [path to Verilog folder] [path to .txt file containing user defined input vectors] [OPTIONAL][parallel simulation word length]
+If not specified by user, default parallel simulation word length is 4.